It's a sunny day, and I know I sound like a broken record because for your best interest, I am going to repeat.

 It’s relatively affordable to hire someone to draft a Will for you nowadays.
 Simple Wills tend to start from around $100, depending which country/state you live in.
 Complex Wills can be substantially more expensive especially if you have a lot of assets and in different countries, having it done by a lawyer or a will-drafting company will probably be sounder.

 Engaging someone to draft your Will ensures peace of mind, particularly if it’s a lawyer to write your Will.
-There will be less chance that a beneficiary will contest in the event of your passing and you’ll feel more assured that there won’t be errors in the Will.
+There will be less chance that a heir will contest in the event of your passing and you’ll feel more assured that there won’t be errors in the Will.

 Most estate-planning lawyers can advise you on the whole estate-planning process, as opposed to merely the drafting of the Will.
 Your lawyer can also assist you with getting a Lasting Power of Attorney and help with execution of the Will upon your passing.